nixworks/public/news/2007/03/14/index.md

 ##### Khalid Sheikh Mohammed
 ### [ Khalid Sheikh Mohammed, long suspected as the mastermind of the September 11, 2001 attacks, confesses to that and a string of others in a closed military hearing held at Guantanamo Bay, Cuba. ](/news/2007/03/14/khalid-sheikh-mohammed-long-suspected-as-the-mastermind-of-the-september-11-2001-attacks-confesses-to-that-and-a-string-of-others-in-a-c.md)
-_Context: Khalid Sheikh Mohammed, September 11, 2001 attacks, Guantanamo Bay, Cuba_
+_Context: September 11, 2001 attacks, Khalid Sheikh Mohammed, Cuba, Guantanamo Bay_

 ##### Ondiep
 ### [ Dutch police seal off the streets of Ondiep in Utrecht on the second day of rioting. ](/news/2007/03/14/dutch-police-seal-off-the-streets-of-ondiep-in-utrecht-on-the-second-day-of-rioting.md)
-_Context: Utrecht, Ondiep, second day of rioting_
+_Context: second day of rioting, Ondiep, Utrecht_

 ##### Iraq
 ### [ The United States military states in a report that some aspects of the situation in Iraq could be described as a "civil war". ](/news/2007/03/14/the-united-states-military-states-in-a-report-that-some-aspects-of-the-situation-in-iraq-could-be-described-as-a-civil-war.md)